Fear and Desire: Disappearance and rediscovery

 In the years following its release, Fear and Desire seemed to have disappeared.
 Distributor Joseph Burstyn died in November 1953 on a trans-Atlantic flight, and his company went out of business.
-Legend has it that Kubrick destroyed the film's original negative and sought to do the same to any leftover prints after the failed film fell out of circulation following Burstyn's death.
+Kubrick tried to burn the film's original negative and sought to destroy any leftover prints after the failed film fell out of circulation following Burstyn's death.
 However, some prints of the film remained in private collections.

 Fear and Desire had its first retrospective screening at the 1993 Telluride Film Festival.
 In January 1994, the Film Forum, a nonprofit art and revival theater in lower Manhattan, announced plans to show Fear and Desire on a double bill with Killer's Kiss.
 Although the film's copyright lapsed and the property was in the public domain, thus allowing it to be shown without fear of legal actions, Kubrick tried to discourage it from gaining an audience.
 Through Warner Brothers, Kubrick issued a statement that severely downplayed the film's value, and he called Fear and Desire "a bumbling amateur film exercise".

-There have been very few public screenings of Fear and Desire; the only commercially available print belongs to the George Eastman House in Rochester, New York.
+There were very few public screenings of Fear and Desire; the only commercially available print belonged to the George Eastman House in Rochester, New York.
 Among the rare presentations were a 1993 screening at the Library of Congress in Washington, D.C., a 2003 one-time screening at the Two Boots Den of Cin in New York City and an August 2008 presentation at the Wexner Center for the Arts in Columbus, Ohio.
-Also, some clips from the film can be seen in the 2001 documentary Stanley Kubrick: A Life in Pictures.
+Additionally, some clips from the film were included in the 2001 documentary Stanley Kubrick: A Life in Pictures.

 In 2010, an original copy of the film was discovered at a Puerto Rican film laboratory.

 On December 14, 2011, Turner Classic Movies aired a print restored by George Eastman House.

-Kino Video released a DVD and Blu-ray on October 23, 2012, and was released the following year by British company Eureka Entertainment as part of its Masters of Cinema line.
+Kino Video released a DVD and Blu-ray on October 23, 2012, and it was released the following year by British company Eureka Entertainment as part of its Masters of Cinema line.

+In 2023, a 35mm print of the original 70-minute Venice premiere cut was discovered.
+The film was restored in 4K by the Library of Congress and Kino Lorber, using both the original camera negative and the newly found print.
+It was released on a 4K UHD Blu-Ray in 2024.